jundalisay/superclaude/content/en/superphysics/principles/part-01/chapter-01.md

 3. Metaphysical

 An example is an idea.
 We know we have an idea, but we cannot see it nor touch it.
-We say that the idea is metaphysical,

 {{< q a="Spinoza" c="The Ethics Simplified, Part 2, Proposition 7" >}}